japila-books/spark-sql-internals/docs/spark-sql-LogicalPlanStats.md

 # LogicalPlanStats -- Statistics Estimates and Query Hints of Logical Operator

-`LogicalPlanStats` adds statistics support to link:spark-sql-LogicalPlan.adoc[logical operators] and is used for link:spark-sql-SparkPlanner.adoc[query planning] (with or without link:spark-sql-cost-based-optimization.adoc[cost-based optimization], e.g. link:spark-sql-Optimizer-CostBasedJoinReorder.adoc[CostBasedJoinReorder] or [JoinSelection](execution-planning-strategies/JoinSelection.md), respectively).
+`LogicalPlanStats` adds statistics support to spark-sql-LogicalPlan.md[logical operators] and is used for spark-sql-SparkPlanner.md[query planning] (with or without spark-sql-cost-based-optimization.md[cost-based optimization], e.g. spark-sql-Optimizer-CostBasedJoinReorder.md[CostBasedJoinReorder] or [JoinSelection](execution-planning-strategies/JoinSelection.md), respectively).

 [[statsCache]]
 With `LogicalPlanStats` every logical operator has <<stats, statistics>> that are computed only once when requested and are cached until <<invalidateStatsCache, invalidated>> and requested again.

-Depending on link:spark-sql-cost-based-optimization.adoc[cost-based optimization] being enabled or not, <<stats, stats>> computes the link:spark-sql-Statistics.adoc[statistics] with FIXME or FIXME, respectively.
+Depending on spark-sql-cost-based-optimization.md[cost-based optimization] being enabled or not, <<stats, stats>> computes the spark-sql-Statistics.md[statistics] with FIXME or FIXME, respectively.

-NOTE: Cost-based optimization is enabled when link:spark-sql-properties.adoc#spark.sql.cbo.enabled[spark.sql.cbo.enabled] configuration property is turned on, i.e. `true`, and is disabled by default.
+NOTE: Cost-based optimization is enabled when spark-sql-properties.md#spark.sql.cbo.enabled[spark.sql.cbo.enabled] configuration property is turned on, i.e. `true`, and is disabled by default.

 Use `EXPLAIN COST` SQL command to explain a query with the <<stats, statistics>>.